kivattt/kivaserverutils/README.md

 `/version`\
 Displays mod version

+# Known issues/bugs
+All teleportation in this mod requires the player to relog, since they get kicked for moving too fast.
+This is an issue with the current version of FoxLoader, and I may manually fix this in a future release.

 # Info for mod developers
 `Container.updateInventory` is overwritten by this mod,\
 keep this in mind if you are writing mixins for this method